Greetings from our little part of the world, in the Upstate of South Carolina to be exact.

 Build a house (We downsized to a very small house that could fit our budget.)

 Plant enough garden to preserve enough vegetables to last a year

 Buy a tractor (A 1940 Ford 9A was all our budget could afford, but it is working for now.)

 20. Plant a fruit orchard (Our hot, dry summers and no water source in the orchard is proving to be a challenge, out of twenty trees we only have five that survived.)

 Build a small temporary barn (We are out-growing this tiny barn but for the time being it is still serving its purpose.)

 Live in the 5th wheel until we can build (We just sold our camper after living in it for two years.)

 Sell our house in the city

-Our lives have changed in the last six years!
+Our lives have changed in the last seven years!
 I am no longer a basket case, and Craig loves going to work.

-If you are dreaming of a life somewhere other than where you are, make a list and work backwards by taking one small step at a time.
+If you are dreaming of a life somewhere other than where you are, make a list and work backward by taking one small step at a time.